U.S. Economy Slows Sharply As Pandemic Resurges

 The 1% growth rate in the fourth quarter is a significant slowdown from the previous three months, when GDP grew nearly 7.5%.
 That followed a steep drop of nearly 9% in the second quarter.

 (The Commerce Department typically reports quarterly GDP changes at annualized rates, which exaggerates swings, both up and down.
-Measured on an annualized basis, third-quarter GDP grew 33.4% after a drastic 31.4% contraction in the second quarter.
-Annualized growth slowed in the fourth quarter to 4%.)
+Measured on an annualized basis, third-quarter GDP grew 33.4% after a drastic 31.4% contraction in the second quarter.)

 "We got a really strong third quarter, and then things started to fizzle out a little bit," Herzon said.